Hong Kong Stocks Edge Lower on Cautious Sentiment

 Elevated oil prices continued to fuel inflation concerns, keeping risk sentiment in check across Asian markets.

-Locally, attention is focused on Hong Kong’s March inflation data due later in the session, which could offer fresh signals on price pressures and influence expectations for monetary conditions.
+Locally, attention is focused on Hong Kong’s March inflation data, which could offer fresh signals on price pressures and influence expectations for monetary conditions.

 News Stream